xyfangnudt/American-Sign-Language-Real-Time-Translation/README.md

 Results
 -------------

-This plan is still a work in progress.
+This program is still a work in progress.
 Future updates include potentially using a neural network to improve results.

 Author
 -------------
 * Garrett Beatty